Gerhard Dengler: Soviet Occupation Zone and German Democratic Republic

+In 1966 he became Vice-president of the National Front's National Council with responsibility for "West work", a position he held till 1969.
+In this capacity, he led the compilation of biographies of 1,200 individuals with a fascist past who held positions in the state, administration, business sector, judiciary, academia, and the Bundeswehr of the Federal Republic of Germany.

-In September 1969 Dengler's career switched again, now to the (East) German "Walter Ulbricht" Academy for Legal and Political Science, where he headed up the "Foreign Information" section till he reached retirement in September 1979.
+In September 1969 Dengler's career switched again, now to the (East) German "Walter Ulbricht" Academy for Legal and Political Science, where he headed up the "Foreign Information" section first as a lecturer, and in 1978 following his habilitation as a full professor until he reached retirement in September 1979..

-Die Wende
+In 1969, he moved to the German Academy of State and Legal Science; he had been appointed He headed the Foreign Information Section there until reaching retirement age and attaining emeritus status in 1979.
+He was awarded the Patriotic Order of Merit in bronze in 1961 and in silver in 1964.
+In 1989, he received the Star of People's Friendship in silver.

+Life after 1989

 Gerhard Dengler lived long enough to see the changes that led to German reunification in 1990.
 In extreme old age he gave a number of media interviews reflecting on some of the decisions he had made.
 He expressed no regrets over his decision to become a Communist.

 "Of course we were Stalinists [in 1943].
 Stalin, for us, was the hero who had defeated us in front of Moscow and in front of Stalingrad."

-But he was open about the horror he felt when Khrushchev's secret speech delivered to the 20th Soviet Party Congress on 25 February 1956 became public.
+Dengler was open about the horror he felt when Khrushchev's secret speech delivered to the 20th Soviet Party Congress on 25 February 1956 became public.

 "That was my second Stalingrad ... to learn that Stalin had murdered more Communists than Hitler."

 He nevertheless remained confident that he had switched to the right side:

 "In a farmhouse we were given tea, a piece of toast and some dried fish.
 The Russians did not shoot me: they shared their bread with me."

-Until he died Gerhard Dengler remained active in the DRAFD (League of Germans in the Resistance, in the Armed Forces of the anti-Hitler coalition, and in the Free Germany movement / Deutscher in der Résistance, in den Streitkräften der Antihitlerkoalition).
+In 1990, Gerhard Dengler joined the Party of Democratic Socialism (PDS) and remained active until the end of his life in the DRAFD (League of Germans in the Resistance, in the Armed Forces of the anti-Hitler coalition, and in the Free Germany movement / Deutscher in der Résistance, in den Streitkräften der Antihitlerkoalition).
+In 1993, Dengler participated in a veterans' trip to Stalingrad alongside Russian soldiers and described the experience as follows: "Genuine emotions arose when German and former Soviet veterans—their chests covered in medals—met informally at the opening of an exhibition at the Museum of the Battle of Stalingrad.
+Everyone hugged me.
+No one reviled us for being German.
+It is unforgettable."

+Dengler spent his final years in Berlin-Pankow and died on January 7, 2007.
+He is buried at the Chorin Monastery Cemetery alongside his wife, Gerda (1913–1998).